Joshua-Hasinski/Systems-Design-Portfolio/README.md

 This is a multi-year, self-directed research and development project to architect a complex, rule-based conceptual system from the ground up.

-* **System Architecture & Documentation:** Architected a complex conceptual framework ('Chimera Aggregate') and authored over 2.47 million words of comprehensive technical documentation, including process flows and rule-set definitions.
+* **System Architecture & Foundational Research:** Authored over 4 million words of comprehensive technical documentation that establishes the core theoretical framework for the entire project.
+This documentation covers everything from first principles in material science and control systems theory to detailed architectural schematics and procedural rule-sets.

 * **Quality Assurance & Analysis:** Performed continuous QA on conceptual models to identify and resolve thousands of logical flaws and data continuity errors; conducted root cause analysis to trace systemic issues back to foundational rule conflicts.